 Also Read: Cheap Bass Guitars

-The main purpose of each channel in the mixer is to pass the signal on a bus.
-The main output of the mixer is connected to the master mix bus, which is fed by the channel feeders.
-In the mixer Channel Fader, Master faders you have to consider whether you will get the process you want to control the system.
-Because this is a very important issue in a mixer.
+In the best mixer audio Channel Fader, Master faders, you have to consider whether you will get the process you want to control the system because this is a critical issue in a mixer.

 Mute Groups and Scenes: